NLP & Intelligent Text Systems

 Model selection and justification

-Data and labeling strategy
+Data and labelling strategy

 Human-in-the-loop design